sensi17/Rhomicom-ERP-Desktop/README.md

 =======================
 1. Windows XP or Later
 2. .Net 4.5.1 or later
-3. PostgreSQL Database
+3. PostgreSQL Database (Can be on any Operating System)
-4. Any FTP Server
+4. Any FTP Server (Can be on any Operating System)
+5. Java
+6. Jasper Reports

 =====================
 Hardware Requirements